maciasp/coupon-collector/README.md

 # coupon-collector
-Solutions for the coupon collector problem usin javascript random number generator
+Solutions for the coupon collector problem using Javascript's random number generator